Applying

 Most private schools offer need-based aid, plenty of families pay below sticker, and applying is more normal than it feels.
 How it works and how to ask.

 The sticker price scares a lot of families out of schools they could actually afford.
-Aid is more common, and more normal, than it looks from the outside.
-Here's how it works, and how to ask without feeling like you're asking for a favor.
+At San Francisco's private high schools, aid is more common, and more normal, than it looks from the outside.
+Asking for it is not asking for a favor.

 What aid is